Computing 1-Periodic Persistent Homology with Finite Windows: Abstract

 \section{Abstract}

-Let $K$ be a periodic cell complex endowed with a covering $q:K\to G$ where $G$ is a finite quotient space of equivalence classes under translations acting on $K$.
-We assume $G$ is embedded in a space whose homotopy type is a $d$-torus for some $d$, which introduces ``toroidal cycles'' in $G$ which do not lift to cycles in $K$ by $q$ .
-We study the behaviour of toroidal and non-toroidal cycles for the case $K$ is 1-periodic, i.e. $G=K/\Z$ for some free action of $\Z$ on $K$.
+Periodic spaces often arise in practice in simulations and models where boundary effects must be avoided, as well as in naturally periodic settings such as in crystallography.
+Constructing topological invariants for such spaces which are computable from finite windows is a surprisingly subtle problem -- and one for which we provide insight into in the case of a 1-dimensional periodicity.
+More specifically we study periodic cell complexes, that is a complex $K$ endowed with a covering $q:K\to G$ where $G$ is a finite quotient space of equivalence classes under translations acting on $K$.
+When $G$ is embedded in a space whose homotopy type is a $d$-torus for some $d$, this introduces what we call ``toroidal cycles'' in $G$ which do not lift to cycles in $K$ by $q$.
+Understanding these cycles is critical for understanding the behavior of the periodic space.
+In this paper, we study both toroidal and non-toroidal cycles for the case $K$ is 1-periodic, i.e. $G=K/\Z$ for some free action of $\Z$ on $K$.
 We show that toroidal cycles can be entirely classified by endomorphisms on the homology of unit cells of $K$, and moreover that toroidal cycles have a sense of unimodality when studying the persistent homology of $G$.